Guidance

 Introduction

-We use the following risk assessment methodology to ensure that our approach to inspection is proportionate and that we focus our efforts where they can have the greatest impact.
-We will apply the methodology described here for all early career framework (ECF) and national professional qualification (NPQ) inspections, with the exception of initial lead provider monitoring visits (LPMVs), which must take place within the first 12 months of course delivery.
+We use risk assessment methodology to ensure that our approach to inspection is proportionate and that we focus our efforts where they can have the greatest impact.
+We apply the methodology described here for all early career framework (ECF) and national professional qualification (NPQ) full inspections.
+Initial lead provider monitoring visits (LPMVs) must take place for new lead providers within the first 12 months of course delivery.

-New lead providers will receive an LPMV in the first year of operation.
-From the second year of delivery onwards, lead providers will usually receive a full inspection a minimum of once every 2 academic years.
-If an existing lead provider begins delivering 1 or more additional NPQ programme(s), we may include the additional programme(s) in the lead provider’s next scheduled full inspection.
+From the second year of delivery onwards, lead providers will usually receive a full inspection a minimum of once every two academic years.
+This is likely to consist of a separate inspection for each contract, that is, a separate inspection of ECF and/or NPQ provision.
+However, we reserve the right to carry out a parallel inspection of the ECF and NPQ provision at the same time.
+If an existing lead provider begins delivering one or more additional NPQ programme(s), we will usually include the additional programme(s) in the lead provider’s next scheduled full inspection.

 If an LPMV finds that a lead provider is not taking effective action to ensure that delivery of the ECF and/or NPQ programmes is of a high quality, we will normally return to do a full inspection within a year.

-We base the selection criteria on the ECF and NPQ inspection framework and handbook.
+Further information on when an inspection is likely to take place is set out in the ECF and NPQ inspection framework and handbook.
 It is important to note that the risk assessment process is not used to prejudge inspection outcomes.

 Analysing eligible lead providers

-The initial dataset used for risk assessment contains all lead providers contracted by the Department for Education that are open and offering the ECF induction and/or NPQ professional development.
+The initial dataset used for risk assessment contains all lead providers contracted by the Department for Education that are open and offering publicly funded ECF induction and/or NPQ professional development.

-This year’s risk assessment is based mainly on 5 factors:
+The risk assessment is based mainly on the following factors:

 • known concerns about a lead provider, where applicable